chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 linkability trivial.
 Thus, a strict, yet safe rule for removing packet linkability is to rotate all linked identifiers in unison.
 Unfortunately, this strategy is problematic in practice.
 It would imply terminating active connections whenever an identifier changes (otherwise, linkability remains trivial).
-If MAC addresses are rotated on a regular basis, e.g., every 15 minutes, then connection lifetimes would be limited to this window.
+For example, if MAC addresses are rotated on a regular basis, e.g., every 15 minutes, then connection lifetimes would be limited to this window.

+A more sensible policy would be to restrict identifier rotation to layers which are exposed to the same adversary.
+For example, origin MAC addresses may not be visible to the destination.
+In this case, rotating IP addresses and TLS session IDs is not required to prevent packet linkability by an adversary who does not see the origin MAC address.
+A practical threat model is one in which IP- to TLS-layer information is exposed to the same on-path adversary.
+Identifiers beneath IP are visible to local adversaries, which may not be an issue, and those above TLS are visible to authenticated peers.

+The scope of an identifier includes are all other protocols and layers observable by the same adversary.

+## Time and Path Linkability

-Moreover, there are multiple dimensions along which identifiers may be linked: in time, as identifiers are used and re-used by senders, and space, as identifiers are duplicated across multiple disjoint network paths.
+There are multiple dimensions along which identifiers may be linked: (1) time, as identifiers are used and re-used by senders, and (2) space, as identifiers are duplicated across multiple disjoint network paths, possibly by different protocols.
 We refer to these dimensions as time and path linkability, respectively.

 Time linkability is arguably simpler to mitigate, since new connections over time may opt to use new identifiers.
 For example, instead of resuming a TLS session with an existing session ID, a client may initiate a fresh handshake.
-As a simple rule, if an identifier at layer (N) changes, endpoints SHOULD use fresh identifiers for all lower layers, i.e., 1,.., (N-1).
+As a simple rule, if an identifier in the same scope changes, endpoints SHOULD use fresh identifiers for all other protocols in that scope.
 This means that new TLS sessions SHOULD be initiated from an endpoint with a fresh MAC address, IP address, and TCP source port.
 Note that clients behind NATs may not need to generate a fresh MAC or IP address, as they enjoy some measure of anonymity by design.

 In contrast, path linkability is more difficult to achieve, as it requires using fresh identifiers for each protocol field.
-(This may not always be technically feasible.)
+This may not always be technically feasible.
+For example, DNS query names are also intentionally used as the TLS SNI.
 Moreover, protocols such as QUIC explicitly try to enable path linkability via connection-level identifiers (CIDs) to support multihoming endpoints.
 This makes path linkability impossible to mitigate.
-However, as multiple, disjoint paths may be operated by different entities, it may be the case that collusion is less common.
+However, as multiple, disjoint paths may be operated by different entities (e.g., ISPs), collusion may be less common.

 # Timing Considerations

 Advice in this document SHOULD NOT be interpreted as guarantees for preventing linkability.
-Rather, they aim to increase linkability complexity.
+Rather, it aims to increase linkability complexity.
 It is difficult to prevent path-linkability without modifying protocols above the layer at which identifiers rotate.
 For example, assuming MPTCP subflows were unlinkable across paths, shared transport state controlling the rate of data transmission may be sufficient to link these flows.